cosmos/sdk-tutorials/tutorials/tech-terms/index.md

 ### RPC and Cosmos

-In Cosmos, RPCs are used by the command-line interface (CLI) to among others access chains.
+In Cosmos, RPCs are used by the command-line interface (CLI) among others to access chains.
 A node exposes several endpoints - gRPC, REST, and Tendermint endpoint.

-The Tendermint RPC endpoint is a HTTP 1.1 server exposed by Tendermint.
+The Tendermint RPC endpoint is an HTTP1.1 server exposed by Tendermint.
 The default port is `26657`.
 The gRPC server default port is `9090`, and the REST server default port is `1317`.

-The Tendermint RPC is independent from the Cosmos SDK and can be configured.
+The Tendermint RPC is independent of the Cosmos SDK and can be configured.
 It uses HTTP `POST` and JSON-RPC 2.0 for data encoding.

 <HighlightBox type="tip">